Joe Randa: Early life

-Pro career
+Professional career

 Randa played minor league for the Eugene Emeralds.
 He made his major league debut in 1995 with the Kansas City Royals, playing in 34 games.
 He played the next three seasons as a competitive third baseman with three different teams, hitting .303, .302, and .254 for the Royals, Pittsburgh Pirates, and Detroit Tigers, respectively.

 The Royals reacquired Randa prior to the 1999 season.
 Installed as a full-time third baseman for the first time in his career, Randa hit .314 with 16 home runs and 84 RBIs, establishing himself as a run producer in the middle of the order and a steady fielder at third base.
 In 2003, Randa set the Kansas City Royals' team record for the most consecutive errorless games by a third baseman, going 75 games without an error.
 After the 2004 season ended, Randa signed with the Cincinnati Reds as a free agent.
-On Opening Day, Randa hit the game-winning home run in the bottom of the 9th for Cincinnati in a 7-6 victory.
+On Opening Day, Randa hit the game-winning home run in the bottom of the 9th for Cincinnati in a 7–6 victory.
 On July 23, 2005, Randa was traded to the San Diego Padres for pitchers Justin Germano and Travis Chick.
-He was then signed by the Pirates on December 28, 2005 for a one-year contract worth between $3.5 and $4 million.
+He was then signed by the Pirates on December 28, 2005, for a one-year contract worth between $3.5 and $4 million.
 On September 22, Randa broke up Padres pitcher Chris Young's no-hit bid with a pinch-hit home run in the 9th inning.
 On November 2, 2006, Randa announced his retirement.
 He batted .284/.339/.426 with 123 HRs and 739 RBIs in 1,522 games over 12 seasons.

-Randa is one of only three players in Kansas City Royal history to collect six hits in a nine-inning game, which he did on September 9, 2004 in the first game of a doubleheader against the Detroit Tigers at Comerica Park; he went 6-for-7 in a 26-5 Royal blowout win.
+Randa is one of only three players in Kansas City Royal history to collect six hits in a nine-inning game, which he did on September 9, 2004 in the first game of a doubleheader against the Detroit Tigers at Comerica Park; he went 6-for-7 in a 26–5 Royal blowout win.
 Bob Oliver had collected six hits in a 1969 (the franchise's inaugural season) game and Kevin Seitzer in 1987.
-Randa also scored six runs in that game; as of 2019, he is the most recent Major Leaguer to do so.
+Randa also scored six runs in that game; he is the most recent Major Leaguer to do so until Nick Kurtz did it on July 25, 2015.

 Randa made his first and only playoff appearance in 2005 with the Padres, hitting .364 in three games.